Walkable city: Features

-Walking cities can allow for greater economic, health, and social outcomes by allowing opportunities for connection in environments that prioritize human health over vehicular transit.
-Non-vehicular transit tends to be more reliable, affordable, and can increase ease for a consumer to get from shop to shop.
-Walking cities also allowed for physical activity during the COVID-19 pandemic, giving a way to be outside safely.
-The pandemic saw an increase in walking for leisure, as compared to walking for utilitarian purposes, a trend that has remained consistent in the years following the lockdowns.
+Walking cities allow for greater economic, health, and social outcomes by allowing opportunities for connection in environments that prioritize human health over vehicular transit.
+Non-vehicular transit tends to be more reliable and affordable, and can increase ease for a consumer visit multiple shops.
+Walking cities also allowed for physical activity during the COVID-19 pandemic, providing safe ways to be outside.
+The pandemic saw an increase in walking for leisure compared to walking for utilitarian purposes, a trend that has remained consistent following the pandemic.